warrenmwang/python_discord_bot/README.md

 # Discord Bot | Python 3
-*last updated 04/11/2023*
+*last updated 04/27/2023*

-## What do?
+## What does this do?
-Interface for GPT-3.5-turbo / GPT-4 from OpenAI, use alpaca if you want Create your own random commands to improve your workflow if needed (I have some for prompt switching, saving threads, changing generation settings, etc.)
+Interface for GPT-3.5-turbo / GPT-4 from OpenAI
+Create your own random commands to improve your workflow if needed (I have some for prompt switching, saving threads, changing generation settings, etc.)
+- for example, you could connect something like AutoGPT with this if you want

 ## Quick Setup (using pip/conda)
 1. Prerequisites: